sqram/basic-reflux/readme.md

 ##### flow idea
 Event in component calls an action: ie, onClick={FooAction.login}
-this triggers FooStore.login()
+this triggers FooStore.login().
-All components listening to FooStore, call a method specified
+All components listening to FooStore, call a method specified.
 In that method, change the component's state to match the stores'

 #### The gist: